sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 [Privacytools.io](http://privacytools.io/) is a quality guide website which I have found useful in my never-ending quest of online private life.
 It may help you too.

 We are living in a wonderful time where everything is within our reach thanks to the internet.
 But sadly it comes with the cost of Big Brother watching you, sometimes even without your knowledge.
-Beware, anything you do on the internet is not 100% secure or private
+Beware! anything you do on the internet is not 100% secure or private.

-<br> Learnt Something new? <br>Show some ❤ by sharing this article to your friends.
-Help them safeguard their privacy <br>
+<br> Learnt Something new? <br>Show some ❤ by sharing this article to your friends. <br>Help them safeguard their privacy <br>